karlneco/pod_accounting/README.md

 exchangerate.host) and wants to see your API key with them in the .env file called `EXCHANGERATE_HOST_KEY`.
 It's right now hardcoded to work for a Canada based business and will convert only from USD to CAD.

- - This was mostly written by AI in like 3 days, so you should be able to feed it to an AI if you want help to add things (make it suffer with what it wrote :) ).
+ - This was mostly written with the help of/by AI in like 3 days, so you should be able to feed it to an AI if you want help to add things (make it suffer with what it wrote :) ).
+It can be used as a reference on how AI can be used to write/create simple yet usefull apps.
+That being said - if you don't have at least a basic understanding of coding you'll probably not find this of any use as its design to do what I want with no consideration for anyone else.